BS/MBA in Business

 The program is designed to increase students’ awareness of the multifunctional aspects of business and enhance their ability to integrate business knowledge in decision making.

 The initial admission into the O'Malley School of Business follows the institution’s admissions processes.
-Students are encouraged to apply to the 5th-year MBA program during the summer before their senior year.
-Applications from seniors will be accepted.
+Students are encouraged to apply to the 5th-year MBA program during the first semester of their senior year.

 O'Malley School of Business seniors who have earned an overall GPA of at least 3.0 can, with permission of the MBA Program Director and their academic adviser, take select MBA courses.